RaspberryPiFoundation/python-curriculum/en-GB/lessons/Quiz/Quiz.md

 Python uses 2 equals signs `==` to check if 2 things are the same.
 This is because one equals sign `=` is used to store something in a variable (for example `answer = input()`).

 + The program above prints a smiley face if the player gets the question right, but doesn't print anything to tell them they got the answer wrong.
-We can use an `else` statement to print a sad face if the user inputs anything other than the correct answer.
+You can use an `else` statement to print a sad face if the user inputs anything other than the correct answer.

 ```{.language-python}
 print("In Python, what do you call a 'box' used to store data?")